Skip to main content

 danger

-By switching from standard to advanced configuration, you will lose every standard configuration set before.
+By switching from standard to raw manifest configuration mode, you will lose every standard configuration set before.

 service-to-standard